 The Trap of Self-Medication

-Just as compulsive work is a common practice in the US, so is the use of drugs and alcohol to manage work-related stress.
-We meet our coworkers for happy hour to hash over a hard day at the office or share prescription tranquilizers to help each other get through a rough project.
+Just as compulsive work is a common practice in the US, so is the use of drugs as a way to manage work-related stress.
+We meet our coworkers for happy hour to hash over a hard day at the office.
 But casual substance abuse can quickly devolve into chemical dependency and addiction.
 The same substances that we once relied on to help us relax, sleep or recharge our energy can turn against us, destroying our physical and emotional health.

-There’s a common misconception that most alcoholics and drug addicts are jobless and homeless.
-According to the National Business Group on Health, this stereotype is untrue; in 2007, over half (60 percent) of the American adults who had substance abuse problems were employed at the time they were drinking or using.
-While some of these workers turned to substance abuse for personal reasons, many others used drugs or alcohol to cope with the pressures of their jobs.
+While some of these workers turned to substance abuse for personal reasons, many people use drugs or alcohol to cope with the pressures of their jobs.
 But substance abuse ultimately makes occupational stress worse and vice versa.
 The use of drugs and alcohol can lead to poor job performance, absenteeism, disciplinary action and ultimately unemployment.

 Finding a Work-Life Balance

-- Problems at home, including verbal arguments, physical altercations or threats of divorce
+- Problems at home such as physical altercations or threats of divorce

-- Health problems, including insomnia, heartburn, headaches or muscle pain that have no clear medical cause
+- Health problems including insomnia, heartburn, and headaches

-- Emotional problems, such as low self-worth, despair, hopelessness or a feeling that life is unmanageable
+- Low self-worth, despair, hopelessness or a feeling that life is unmanageable